SimonAB/nvim-config/docs/advanced/lsp-setup.md

 ## Overview

-This configuration uses Mason for automatic LSP server management with optimised settings for research and document preparation workflows.
+This configuration uses Mason for automatic LSP server management with settings configured for research and document preparation workflows.

 ## Automatic Setup